 - (2) The act does not apply to seasonal factories.

-- (3) Incase of factories belonging to the government, the act shall not apply if the employees are given similar or superior benefits than under ESI act.
+- (3) In the case of factories belonging to the government, the act shall not apply if the employees are given similar or superior benefits under the ESI act.

 Under these provisions enacted by Appropriate Government, the act shall extend to the following types of establishments if they employ 20 or more persons: